KevinAst/MyWeb/FireWithin/TheChosen.md

 The Chosen features many characters, and it’s easy to lose track.
 This visual guide highlights the key players to help you follow the story as it unfolds.

-Simply match the images to the character you're curious about, and click to learn more about their role in the series.
+Simply match the images to the character you're curious about, **and click to learn more** about their role in the series, including:

+- a **storyline summary**,
+- **Bible references** when applicable,
+- _or an explanation when the character was uniquely created for The Chosen to help enrich the narrative_.

 <nav class="char-category-nav">
   <a href="#jesus--the-apostles">Jesus & The Apostles</a>